teuben/nemo/docs/source/intro.rst

 - The *N-body group*
   is defined by a common file structure of *snapshots*.
-  \index{snapshot, data group} In this group we find various programs to create N-body systems (spherical, disk), methods to compute the gravitational field (softened Newtonian, hierarchical, Fourier expansion), and time-integrators (leapfrog, Runge-Kutta).
+  In this group we find various programs to create N-body systems (spherical, disk), methods to compute the gravitational field (softened Newtonian, hierarchical, Fourier expansion), and time-integrators (leapfrog, Runge-Kutta).
 Many